-See http://sources.redhat.com/automake/dependencies.html for more information on the history and experiences with automatic dependency tracking in Automake
+1 See http://sources.redhat.com/automake/dependencies.html for more information on the history and experiences with automatic dependency tracking in Automake bin_PROGRAMS = liver to this:

 Automake provides mostly-transparent support for this.
 Unfortunately mostly doesn't yet mean fully.
 Until the English dictionary is revised, you will have to assist Automake if your package must support those platforms.